aleherse/datasheet/README.md

-# marksheet
+# Datasheet

-Symfony bundle that abstracts a custom data origin and stores a table of custom fields
+Library that abstracts a custom data origin as the stub of a table, several columns can be added through a yml configuration file.
+The library handle the logic of displaying the table and store the user values.